 What is my plan?

-The obvious things are to get boarding passes online, get to airport early, bring birth certificates for children and licenses for yourselves in clear baggy in accessible place but also a safe place (with zipper)and weigh your luggage at home so there are no surprises.
+The obvious things are to get boarding passes online, get to airport early, get to the gate early, bring birth certificates for children and licenses for yourselves in clear baggy in an accessible place but also a safe place (with zipper).
+Also, weigh your luggage at home so there are no surprises.

 I researched traveling with a toddler before when I traveled with just one.
 I found some great ideas.
 Here’s a few;

-6. Make sure one of your seats is any isle seat (easier to access bathroom and not feel trapped)
+- Make sure one of your seats is any isle seat (easier to access bathroom and not feel trapped).